Dr Parag Wate

 EPSRC Ring-fenced PhD Scholarship (The University of Sheffield) Marie Curie Fellowship, joint collaboration between Stuttgart University of Applied Sciences (HfT Stuttgart), Germany and DABE, The University of Nottingham, UK.

 - Teaching interests

 I am interested in teaching and supporting students in enhancing their problem solving and transferable skills through their coursework, special study projects, dissertations and research topics.
-I have interests in adapting well-researched teaching practices such as flipped classrooms so that students can come with and ask their own questions as per their preferred way of learning.
+I have interests in adapting a well-researched flipped classroom approach to support student- oriented learning.

 - Teaching activities

-I am co-supervising Sergio Aguilar on his PhD research project on “Balancing affordability and environmental sustainability in incremental housing in Peru: an agent-based approach”. (started in October 2019)
+Sergio Aguilar (Balancing affordability and environmental sustainability in incremental housing in Peru: an agent-based approach, ESRC WRDTP AQM award, October 2019-22)

-- Member of ISPRS Working Group IV/10 on “Advanced geospatial applications for smart cities and regions”
+ISPRS Working Group IV/10 on “Advanced geospatial applications for smart cities and regions” (2017-)